hiibolt/KnowledgeBase/pages/Skyscraper Lab Report.md

 - # Discussion
   I believe that the area I calculated is relatively accurate, since the numbers are pulled from their website, and the only way to have error would be small portions that could jutt in or out.

-  However, I do have concerns with how the usable area was calcu
+  However, I do have concerns with how the usable area was calculated, as 7/9th (or 14/18ths) is such an incredible estimate
 - # Conclusion